gflohr/Parse-Kayak/lib/Parse/Kalex.md

 This feature can sometimes provide elegant solutions.
 Most of the time it is a recipe for trouble because it is very easy to get lost.

+## A Dollar-Sign Meand End-Of-Input, Not End-Of-Line

+A dollar sign in flex always stands for the end of the line.
+In Kalex it stands for the end of input, more precisely, for the end of *one* input stream if you use `[yymore()](#yymore)` for subsequently parsing multiple input streams.

+The exact equivalent of the dollar sign in flex is `\Z`.

+## A Caret Does Not Make Sense

+A caret (`^`) in flex matches the beginning of a line.
+That is either right after a newline or at the beginning of input.

+A rough equivalent for kalex would be `\A` which matches the beginning of the string.
+But since matched text in kalex is always stripped off, it does not make sense.

 ## The Best Match Is Not Necessarily the Longest